-Joshua is a postgraduate researcher in his second year at the University of Leeds.
+Joshua is a postgraduate researcher in his final year at the University of Leeds.
 Under the supervision of Dr Ryan Neely III, Prof. Alan Blyth, and Dr David Dufton, Joshua is working with the NCAS mobile X-band radar to study winter weather, improving our understanding of the microphysical processes taking place.
 This work has focused on the measurement and estimation of Specific Differential Radar, a derived radar variable which infers information about shape and concentration of hydrometeors, and can be used in rainfall estimation, retrievals of ice water content, and hydrometeor classification algorithms.

 Prior to moving to Leeds, Joshua studied for four years at the University of Reading, UK, graduating in 2017 with a masters degree in Meteorolgy and Climate.
 During this he spent a year studying at the Univeristy of Oklahoma, where he learnt about the more extreme weather Oklahoma and the Great Plains are known for, as well as his first adventure into radar meteorolgy, amongst other areas.
 As such, Joshua has a broad meteorolgical knowledge covering a wide range of systems and climates.